Government shutdown is better than budget nonsense

 Here we go again.

-After dismissing Gov. Paul LePage’s budget out of hand, and failing to arrive — after six months — at anything resembling a real budget framework to replace it, leaders in the Maine Legislature have decided to forego the typical process and rely on an appointed “supercommittee” of members from both houses, who will hammer out a final budget.
+After dismissing Gov. Paul LePage’s budget out of hand, and failing to arrive — after six months — at anything resembling a real budget framework to replace it, leaders in the Maine Legislature have decided to forgo the typical process and rely on an appointed “supercommittee” of members from both houses, who will hammer out a final budget.

 I’d like to repeat the amount of time they have had once more, just for effect.
 Six.
 Months.